King's Disease III: Critical reception

-Chart performance
+Commercial performance

+King's Disease III debuted at number ten on the US Billboard 200 chart, earning 29,000 album-equivalent units (including 8,500 copies in pure album sales) in its first week.
+This became Nas' 16th top-ten album on the chart, tying him with former rival Jay-Z for the most top tens among rap artists.
+The album also accumulated a total of 26.47 million on-demand official streams from the set’s tracks.

-King's Disease III debuted at number 10 on the US Billboard 200 with 29,000 album-equivalent units, making it Nas's 16th top-10 album on the chart (a record he shares with American rapper JAY-Z).
-On November 18, 2022, King's Disease III debuted at number 48 on the UK Albums Chart and number 2 on the UK Hip Hop and R&B Albums Chart.
+In the United Kingdom, King's Disease III debuted at number 48 on the UK Albums Chart and number 2 on the UK Hip Hop and R&B Albums Chart on November 18, 2022.

 Track listing

 All tracks produced by Hit-Boy, except where noted.